ADVOCACY

 I am writing today regarding today's discussion surrounding : An Act to Exclude from Eligibility for a Community Confinement Monitoring Program a Person Serving a Sentence for Certain Domestic Violence Crimes

-I am a Mother of a person who has committed Domestic Violence, not only once, but on several occasions, the final act resulting in the death of a beautiful single mother.
+I am a mother of a person who has committed Domestic Violence, not only once, but on several occasions, the final act resulting in the death of a beautiful single mother.
 Being released early and in community confinement is about as effective as a PFA.
 The person can basically do what they want and then it's too late!

 Please hear my voice when I say, the ONLY safe place for violent Domestic Violence Offenders is behind bars.